Mining in Japan: History

 In the 21st century, mining has only been carried out in the Kushiro Coal Field (釧路炭田) for technology transfer.
-Other mines have lost their price competitiveness due to resource depletion, degrading quality, and increased mining costs including labor costs so many mines closed.
+Other mines have lost their price competitiveness due to resource depletion, degrading quality, and increased mining costs including labor costs.
+So many mines closed.
 Only a small number of mines are operational.

 Since gold and silver is highly profitable even in small quantities, metal mining corporations continue to conduct systematic exploration and operations such as the discovery of the Hishikari mine.
-The Hishikari mine has an estimated reserves of 8 million oz of gold.
+The Hishikari mine has estimated reserves of 8 million oz of gold.
 In addition, sulfur, iodine, limestone and quartzite are still sufficiently mined in Japan.

 According to the Canadian Trade Commission for Japan: "In 2012, the Government of Japan increased the credit line for the Japan Bank for International Cooperation (JBIC) by 10 trillion yen (approximately C$105 billion) to further enable the Japanese private sector to secure strategic natural resources, and expanded JBIC's mandate to provide financial assistance for certain types of natural resource development projects in developed countries.
 Although this initiative has ended in June 2016, JBIC will continue this initiative to support the Japanese FDI opportunities in natural resources sector."

 The country lacks significant domestic reserves of fossil fuel, except coal.
 Thus Japan imports substantial amounts of crude oil, natural gas, and other energy resources, including uranium.
 Japan relied on oil imports to meet about 84 percent of its energy needs in 2010.
 Japan was the first coal importer in 2010, with 187 Mt (20% of total world coal import), and the first natural gas importer with 99 bcm (12.1% of world total gas import).

 The seabed of Japan has major mineral resources.
 In April 2018, it was reported that mud from the seabed off the island Minami-Tori-shima, some 1,150 miles southeast of Tokyo, contains more than 16 million tons of rare-earth oxides.
 This was reported to be the equivalent to 780 years' worth of yttrium supply, 620 years of europium, 420 years of terbium and 730 years of dysprosium, at current rates of global usage.